Design Tasmania

 Nov 2025 - Nov 2026

-The first residency in Regional Arts Australia’s Industry Residencies Pilot Program, Circular Hospitality, proposes a design-led, circular economy collaboration between Tasmania’s hospitality and design sectors.
+Circular Hospitality, proposes a design-led, circular economy collaboration between Tasmania’s hospitality and design sectors, in partnership with Regional Arts Tasmania.

-Led by ceramic artist Kate Bowman in partnership with Design Tasmania, the project explores how creative practice can reimagine waste as a resource.
-Working closely with three Tasmanian hospitality venues - The Agrarian Kitchen, Scholé and Dier Makr, Kate will collect high-quality post-consumer waste materials and investigate their transformation into ceramic glazes, functional wares, and other ceramic outcomes.
+Led by ceramic artist from Tasmania Makes 25 Kate Bowman Ceramics in partnership with Design Tasmania, the project explores how creative practice can reimagine waste as a resource.
+Working closely with three boutique Tasmanian hospitality venues - The Agrarian Kitchen, Scholé and Dier Makr, Kate will collect high-quality post-consumer waste materials and investigate their transformation into ceramic glazes, functional wares, and other ceramic outcomes.

 Each stage of the residency is grounded in material research and collaboration.
 The resulting works will be returned to the participating venues for use, completing a circular material system that connects food, place, and design, while highlighting the potential for creative practice to drive sustainability and innovation within regional industries.